Ballot Act 1872: Effects

-The secret ballot mandated by the Act was first used on 15 August 1872 to re-elect Hugh Childers as MP for Pontefract in a ministerial by-election, following his appointment as Chancellor of the Duchy of Lancaster.
+The secret ballot mandated by the act was first used on 15 August 1872 to re-elect Hugh Childers as MP for Pontefract in a ministerial by-election, following his appointment as Chancellor of the Duchy of Lancaster.
 The original ballot box, sealed in wax with a liquorice stamp, is held at Pontefract museum.
 Of those who voted, 16%, were illiterate, and special arrangements had to be made to record their previously-open oral votes.

 The first general election using a secret ballot was in 1874, which saw the first Conservative majority elected since 1841.

-The Ballot Act 1872 was of particular importance in Ireland, as it enabled tenants to vote against the landlord class in parliamentary elections.
+The act was of particular importance in Ireland, as it enabled tenants to vote against the landlord class in parliamentary elections.
 The principal result of the Act was seen in the general election of 1880, which marked the end of a landlord interest in both Ireland and Great Britain.

 Although the ballot in the UK is routinely characterized as "secret" the fact that ballot papers are numbered, and that the voter's electoral roll identifier is written on its identically numbered counterfoil by the officer issuing the ballot to the voter at the voting station, means that in principle the identity of a voter can be linked to the ballot they cast.

 Abroad

-The Act inspired Belgian minister Jules Malou to implement a similar system in Belgium, which he did with the act of 9 July 1877 (la loi du 9 juillet 1877 sur le secret du vote et les fraudes électorales).
+The act inspired Belgian minister Jules Malou to implement a similar system in Belgium, which he did with the act of 9 July 1877 (la loi du 9 juillet 1877 sur le secret du vote et les fraudes électorales).
 The elections of 1878 were a victory for the Liberal Party.

+Legacy

+The whole act was repealed by section 175 of, and the ninth schedule to, the Representation of the People Act 1949 (12, 13 & 14 Geo.
+6. c.
+68).